radulle/ngx-deploy-npm/README.md

 ## 🚀 Quick Start (local development) <a name="quick-start"></a>

-This quick start assumes that you already an existing Angular project with a publishable package created and you already are logged in in npm using `npm login`
+This quick start assumes that you already have an existing Angular project with a publishable package created and you already are logged in on npm using `npm login`

 1. Add `ngx-deploy-npm` to your project.
 It will configure all your publishable libraries present in the project